DsignIk/Sakura/README.md

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)

 WARNING!
 THIS PROJECT HAS COMMANDS TO DELETE FILES!
+Legal & Ethical Use
+This tool is a utility for automated file downloading.
+It is designed to simplify data collection, not to disrupt web services.

+The author is not responsible for any misuse or intentional server overload caused by this software.

 # idea
 you can write a url of a file
 and this file will be downloaded